Spark plugs are such a basic component that many people often overlook the faults and complexities.

 According to your owner’s manual, your manufacturer recommends replacing your spark plugs every certain mile.
 That’s fine if you’re using OEM plugs.
 The exact date of replacement will depend on several factors.

 It’s essential to keep an eye out for signs of trouble with your car’s spark plugs, which can help increase fuel economy and prevent you from getting stuck.
-Now that you know what causes a spark plug to crack, be sure to identify the symptoms of a broken spark plug and try to prevent it yourself if you are expert enough.
+Now that you know what causes a spark plug to crack, be sure to identify the symptoms of a broken spark plug and try to prevent it yourself if you are an expert enough.

 Otherwise, consult with an expert if you have any questions concerning your spark plugs.